-$$\Delta p = p(1-p)[\gamma - \phi]$$
+$$\Delta p = p(1-p)[\gamma - \varphi]$$

-The point of this example is to show that the human mind's tendency to focus preferentially attention on certain individuals (independent of memetic content) means the usual approach to memetic reproduction is insufficient.
-It further means that whether a particular genetic fitness-reducing meme can spread, and how far it will spread, depends on the details-the dynamics of which are best understood by formally modeling the social and psychological processes involved.
-No categorical claims based on hand waving arguments about the relationship between genetic and memetic fitness are likely to hold, as Rogers (1989) demonstrates.
+The point of this example is to show that the human mind's tendency to focus attention preferentially on certain individuals (independent of mimetic content) means the usual approach to memetic reproduction is insufficient.
+It further means that whether a particular genetic-fitness-reducing meme can spread, and how far it will spread, depends on the details-the dynamics of which are best understood by formally modeling the social and psychological processes involved.
+No categorical claims based on hand-waving arguments about the relationship between genetic and mimetic fitness are likely to hold, as Rogers (1989) demonstrates.
 For example, just because something is transmitted "horizontally" within a generation tells us nothing the genetic adaptiveness of those memes.
 We should also note at this point that the appropriateness of tracking fitness from the perspective of the meme (assigning fitnesses to alternative memes) or to individuals (or groups) is merely a modeling convenience.
-For example, just as with genetic evolution, it is not "more correct" to view fitness in association with memes, individuals or groups.
+For example, just as with genetic evolution, it is not "more correct" to view fitness in association with memes, individuals, or groups.
 As with genetic models, the above model can be fully derived from the perspective of individuals, rather than memes, by specifying the individual's tendency to transmit particular ideas, rather than from the meme's ability to transmit itself.
-Different fitness tracking systems may allow certain aspects of problem the studied more or less effectively, but they are all formally identical at some level (McElreath and Boyd 2007).
+Different fitness tracking systems may allow certain aspects of the problem to be studied more or less effectively, but they are all formally identical at some level (McElreath and Boyd 2007).

-Successful diffusion is not a measure of fitness
+Successful Diffusion is not a Measure of Fitness